sirius93/hashnode-blog/clzso5x9y000j09lih7g7969n.md

 ### Storage

-SQL stores data in tables, where each row represents an entity and each column represents a data point about that entity.
+SQL stores data in tables where each row represents an entity, and each column represents a data point related to that entity.

-NoSQL databases have different data storage models such as key-value, graph, document, etc.
+NoSQL databases utilize various data storage models, including key-value, graph, and document-oriented approaches.

 ### Schema

-In SQL, each record conforms to a fixed schema, meaning the columns must be decided and chosen before data entry and each row must have data for each column.
-The schema can be altered later, but it involves modifying the database using migrations.
+In SQL, each record follows a fixed schema, which means that the columns must be determined and chosen before data entry, and each row must contain data for each column.
+The schema can be modified later, but this involves modifying the database using migrations.

-Whereas in NoSQL, schemas are dynamic.
-Fields can be added on the fly, and each *record* (or equivalent) doesn’t have to contain data for each *field*.
+NoSQL schemas are dynamic.
+Fields can be added on the fly, and each *record* doesn’t have to contain data for each *field*.

 ### Querying

-SQL databases use SQL (structured query language) for defining and manipulating the data, which is very powerful.
+SQL databases use Structured Query Language (SQL) to define and manipulate data, which is highly powerful.

-In a NoSQL database, queries are focused on a collection of documents.
-Different databases have different syntax for querying.
+In a NoSQL database, queries focus on a collection of documents, with different databases having different syntax for querying.

-### Scalability
+### **Scalability**

-In most common situations, SQL databases are vertically scalable, which can get very expensive.
-It is possible to scale a relational database across multiple servers, but this is a challenging and time-consuming process.
+In most cases, SQL databases can be scaled vertically, which can become very costly.
+While it's feasible to scale a relational database across multiple servers, it's a difficult and time-consuming process.

-On the other hand, NoSQL databases are horizontally scalable, meaning we can add more servers easily to our NoSQL database infrastructure to handle large traffic.
-Any cheap commodity hardware or cloud instances can host NoSQL databases, thus making it a lot more cost-effective than vertical scaling.
-A lot of NoSQL technologies also distribute data across servers automatically.
+NoSQL databases are horizontally scalable, which means it's easy to add more servers to handle large traffic.
+They can be hosted on inexpensive hardware or cloud instances, making them cost-effective compared to vertical scaling.
+Many NoSQL technologies also distribute data across servers automatically.

 ### Reliability

-The vast majority of relational databases are ACID compliant.
-So, when it comes to data reliability and a safe guarantee of performing transactions, SQL databases are still the better bet.
+The majority of relational databases are ACID compliant.
+Therefore, SQL databases are still the best choice for data reliability and transaction safety.

-Most of the NoSQL solutions sacrifice ACID compliance for performance and scalability.
+Many NoSQL solutions prioritize performance and scalability over ACID compliance.

 ## Reasons